 The Grocery Delivery service provides deliveries to homebound seniors.
 When someone is no longer able to go to the grocery store on their own, the grocery delivery service is available.
-Delivery is available bi-monthly as needed by the client.
+Delivery is available bi-monthly and the cost of delivery is covered under a grant.